 Rusty was a member of a pioneering Refugio County, Texas family, the Plummers.
 He was born on the Oâ€™Connor Melon Creek Ranch during a severe drought.
 Nettie Dunman, one of the old slaves, was the midwife.
 His family moved to town when he was seven years old, but his father, Ed Coward, died a few years later.
-Both his father and uncle, Jim Coward, were ranch foremen at the Melon.
+Both his father and uncle, Jim Coward, were ranch foremen at the O'Connor Melon Creek Ranch.
 After high school graduation Rusty worked many different jobs; oil fields, drugstores, bakerâ€™s shops, and filling stations, but always ended up back at the ranch.
-He started working on the Melon when he was twenty-one years old, operating one of the first bulldozers.
+He started working on the Melon Creek Ranch when he was twenty-one years old, operating one of the first bulldozers.
 He stayed at the Melon for over fifty years.
 Having come from a long line of ranching people, Rusty was an invaluable source of information on cowhands and their ways.
 He was a wealth of information on how to work a ranch crew.
 He greatly respected his men and would often laugh heartily at their attempts to outwit himâ€”one of the great games cowhands played with foremen.